-The team at Footmed Foot and Ankle Clinics in Adelaide, Elizabeth Vale and Murray Bridge provide quality care for ingrown toenails.
+The team at Footmed Foot and Ankle Clinics in Adelaide and Murray Bridge provide quality care for ingrown toenails.
 We assist in helping you understand how to treat an ingrown toenail and prevent further issues.

 What is an ingrown toenail?

 An ingrown toenail, also known as onychocryptosis or unguis incarnates, is a painful condition of the toe.
 It occurs when a sharp corner of the toenail digs into the skin at the end of or side of the toe.
 Pain and inflammation at the spot where the nail curls into the skin occurs first.
 Later, the inflamed area can begin to grow extra tissue or drain yellowish fluid.
 If left untreated, an ingrown toenail can progress to an infection or even an abscess that requires surgical treatment.
 They are more common in men than in women.
 Young adults in their 20s or 30s are most at risk.
 Any toenail can become ingrown, but the condition is usually found in the big toes.

 Ingrown toenails most commonly occurs for four main reasons:

 - Poor cutting technique: Cutting the nail too far down the side & leaving behind a sharp edge or spicule, or cutting the skin.

 - Injury to the nail: Dropping a heavy object on the toe or stubbing the toe can damage the nail root so that the nail grows incorrectly.
 Tight shoes can push the flesh up hard against the nail.

 - Inherited poor nail growth: The nail instead of growing flat has a curvature (involution) which can either irritate the surrounding skin or make it difficult to cut.
 Nail growth is genetically determined.
 If a parent or grandparent had a problem a child or grandchild is more likely to develop the same thing.